2015 Kentucky elections: District 7

 A non-partisan special election was held along with the May 19, 2015 primary elections to fill the 7th district seat of the Kentucky Supreme Court.
-The seat was vacated when Justice Will T. Scott resigned to run for Governor.
-The winner of the election will serve the remainder of Scott's term, with the seat coming up for re-election next in 2020.
+The seat was vacated when Justice Will T. Scott resigned to run for governor.
+The winner of the election was elected to serve the remainder of Scott's term, with the seat coming up for re-election next in 2020.